Home » Arithmetic Study Notes : » Profit and Loss: Notes and Questions

 Profit and Loss Questions

-Here are some profit and loss examples which will help candidates for understanding the profit and loss properly and according to the exam point of view.
-Candidates must try to solve thes profit and loss examples given below and verify your answers.
+Here are some profit and loss examples that will help candidates understand the profit and loss properly and according to the exam point of view.
+Candidates must try to solve the profit and loss examples given below and verify their answers.

 Q1.
 How much percent more than the cost price should a shopkeeper mark his goods so that after allowing a discount of 25% on the marked price, he gains 20%?